christian-post/machine-learning/README.md

 # machine-learning

 ## mammography
-Evaluates common ML classifiers on the mammography dataset
+Evaluates common Sklearn classifiers on the mammography dataset